gregorbachmann/Next-Token-Failures/README.md

 ## Usage
-In order to train a GPT-style model from scratch with standard next-token prediction on a star graph with degree 2 and path length 5 with 50 possible node values, run
+In order to train a GPT-style model from scratch with standard next-token prediction on a star graph with degree 2 and path length 5 with 50 possible node values, run the command
 > python3 train.py --model gpt --n_layer 6 --n_embd 384 --n_head 6 --n_train 200000 --n_test 20000  --batch_size 256 --dataset graph --deg 2 --path 5 --num_nodes 50 --lr 0.0001

 To train the same model using the reverse encoding, add the flag *--reverse*.
 In order to train with our teacherless objective, add the flag --teacherless.

-To finetune a pre-trained model like GPT2-large, run
+To finetune a pre-trained model like GPT2-large, run the command
 >python3 finetune.py --model gpt2-large --n_train 200000 --n_test 20000  --batch_size 16 --dataset graph --deg 2 --path 5 --num_nodes 50 --eval_every 10000 --lr 0.00001
 Similarly, you can finetune a Pythia model using the flag --model pythia-410m-deduped.
+You can also add the flags for reversing and teacherless training as outlined above.